WallyMagill/lessonlink/README.md

 # LessonLink Client

 This is the frontend (client) application for the LessonLink platform, built with React and Vite.
+LessonLink is a comprehensive lesson planning and sharing platform designed for educators to create, organize, and collaborate on teaching materials.

 Hosted Link: https://project-lessonlink.onrender.com/

 *Please note the dashboard may take 30secs - 1 minute to load at first.
 This is due to the backend being run on a free instance of Render; it should be quick after first load.*

+## Technical Stack

+- **Frontend Framework**: React with Vite
+- **UI Components**: Chakra UI v2
+- **State Management**: Zustand
+- **Rich Text Editor**: Tiptap
+- **Routing**: React Router
+- **Styling**: CSS-in-JS with Chakra UI

 ## Project Structure